ibm-cloud-docs/codeengine/limits.md

 The following sections provide technical details about the {{site.data.keyword.codeengineshort}} limitation and quota settings.
 {: shortdesc}

-## Beta release limitations
-{: #beta-limits}

-Beta releases are not intended for production and any projects, apps, or jobs that you create during Beta will not carry over to other releases.

 ## Project quotas
 {: #project_quotas}